 The Conservative Kidney Management project involves stakeholders across Alberta including nephrologists, primary care providers, nursing and allied healthcare professionals, patients and families.
-It is a collaborative effort led by the Kidney Supportive Care Research Group that involves the Kidney Health Strategic Clinical Network TM of Alberta Health Services, Northern Alberta Renal Program (NARP), Southern Alberta Renal Program (SARP), and Alberta Innovates Health Solutions.
+It is a collaborative effort led by the Kidney Supportive Care Research Group that involves the Kidney Health Strategic Clinical Network TM of Alberta Health Services, Alberta Kidney Care, and Alberta Innovates.

 Our provincial committee regularly reviews the evidence and will continue updating the Clinical Pathway to reflect the best clinical evidence.
 All of the clinical guidelines were circulated widely within nephrology, palliative care, community care, and primary care.
 In addition, they were also circulated to other stakeholders including EMS, respiratory therapy, and patients/family members.

 To learn more about the pathway or to provide your feedback, please email the CKM team.

 This pathway represents the best clinical evidence arrived at after careful consideration and does not override the individual responsibility to make decisions appropriate for each patient.